sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 - printer spooler solution is not working.

 ## intent: not_satisfied_Temp_file_C
-- not satisfied temp file c
+- not satisfied Temp File C
 - temp file delete solution not satisfied
+- to free up C drive solution not satisfied
+- delete the C drive temp file issue not solved
+- to remove the C drive temp file solution not satisfied

 ## intent: not_satisfied_low_memory
 - not satisfied low memory